You are currently viewing Skillet Suppers: Pork Chops with Cabbage and Sweet Potatoes

 Cuisine: American, Southern

-Keyword: one pot, pork chop, skillet, sweet potato
+Keyword: one pot, pork chop, skillet supper

 Servings: 2